grafana/metrictank/docs/installation-deb.md

 You'll typically query metrictank by querying graphite-api which uses the graphite-metrictank plugin to talk to metrictank.
 You can also query metrictank directly but this is experimental and too early for anything useful.

+## Step 1

+We recommend a server with at least 8GB RAM and a few CPU's.
+You need root access.
+All the commands shown assume you're root.

 ## Metrictank and graphite-metrictank

 ### Short version